DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-22-showing-users-when-candidates-choose-to-leave-the-application-process.md

 However, some participants thought that “while considering offer” referred to them considering it rather than the candidate.

-We decided to change the wording to make it clear who took action at each stage.
+We therefore changed the wording to make it clear who took action at each stage.
 The column headings at the end of the round of research were:

 - before offer made to candidate (applications withdrawn)
 - while candidate considering offer (offers declined and applications withdrawn)